rsrose21/wordpress-google-cse/README.md

-# WordPress Google CSE
+# WordPress Google CSE XML

+This is a fork of [Google Custom Search Engine](https://github.com/ptz0n/wordpress-google-cse) using [Google Custom Search XML API](https://developers.google.com/custom-search/docs/xml_results?hl=en&csw=1).
+This version does not require a Google API key but does require a Google Custom Search Engine ID with a paid Business account.
 This is not another iframe embed or AJAX result listing plugin.
 Instead search results from your Google Custom Search Engine is served via WordPress search listing.
 No need to customize your theme or search box.

-__You'll need to get an [Google API key](https://code.google.com/apis/console/) and a [Google Custom Search Engine ID](https://www.google.com/cse/) for it to work.__
+__You'll need to get a [Google Custom Search Engine ID](https://www.google.com/cse/) and upgrade to a paid Business account.__

 ## Dependencies